 Absolutely!
 The current financial solutions are lacking.
-Blockchain and cryptocurrencies will make banking more efficient, safer and more cost effective.
+Blockchain and cryptocurrencies will make banking more efficient, safer and more cost-effective.
 You can actually pretty much live sustainably just using cryptocurrencies now.
 As the price of bitcoin and other altcoins keeps rising, more merchants start accepting cryptocurrencies as well.

 At a time when things in the crypto and blockchain-tech space are moving at the speed of light, we must recognize that mining is what makes this whole system work.
 Thank you all for that.
-Blockchain is the future and we will soon see a better, more trustworthy and a more efficient world thanks to it.
+The blockchain is the future and we will soon see a better, more trustworthy and a more efficient world thanks to it.

 How do you normally spend your mined crypto?
 Do you hold as an investment or use it as an income that you spend on a daily basis?
-We at MinerGate would love to know what your favourite day to day uses for crypto are.
+We at MinerGate would love to know what your favorite day to day uses for crypto are.
 Let us know in the comments.